 Storage facility auctions usually occur either on the site of the storage facility or in an off-site location.
 Public notice of the auction is given, and third-party consumers can attend and purchase your items.
 Indeed, many consumers pay special attention for these types of sales, since they can buy goods at relatively low prices.

-The specific procedure for how your company would conduct this type of sale will depend largely on the fine print of your rental agreement.
+The specific procedure for how your company would conduct this type of sale will depend largely on state law and the fine print of your rental agreement.
 Most likely, the agreement specifies exactly what the storage facility can do and when.
-You should familiarize yourself with its abilities under the agreement.

 Thus, if at all possible, you should quickly respond to the letter with full payment.
 If you are unable to pay the full amount due, don't despair.
 There's a decent chance that the storage company would accept a partial payment, or a payment plan, in lieu of full payment.